niklasbabel/amz_reviews_domain/README.md

+## thanks Ryan

+changed a small part to take "domain" as an argument, for ".de" Amazaon marketplace.

 ## Amazon Review Scraper
 download a CSV of up to 5,000 reviews for any Amazon product. video tutorial for non dorks is [here]([url](https://twitter.com/ryanckulp/status/1657434781708066821)).